spaulg/sftp-chroot/README.md

 The process works because the sftp-chroot shell is above the encryption of SSH but below the SFTP server.

+## Motivations

+This project was a university dissertation to root a user SFTP connection for security purposes.

+Modern versions of OpenSSH have the ability to root a users connection, however a need existed to achieve the same effect on older versions of OpenSSH running on deprecated server software with a desire to keep the version of OpenSSH running for ease of administration purposes.

+If you have a version of OpenSSH that can perform rooting of the user connection to their home directory, then it should be used over this project as this project imposes a small performance penalty to connection speed on file access.

 ## License

 Copyright 2013 Simon Paulger <spaulger@codezen.co.uk>